PE and Sport at St Mary's

 to provide opportunities for all students to take part in competitive sport.

-Level 3 – For those schools successful at level 2 of the competition they will be invited to the level 3 event.
-This is an annual large scale competition held within the county to take part in all of the sports under the school games programme to crown the county champions.
+County Finals (Level 3) – For those schools successful at level 2 of the competition they will be invited to the level 3 event.
+This is an annual large scale competition/festival held within the county to take part in all of the sports under the school games programme to crown the county champions.